mkbabb/parse-that/docs/tranches/B/coordination/CONSTELLATION.md

 overlay, full CSS Syntax recovery/fidelity and all 53 Keyframes references across 51 files.
 A 753-property or shaped-mechanism assay cannot satisfy the consumer or coverage edge.

+P4 owner adjudication `270feca` and corrected fresh-Sol A1 manifest
+`3297c808…` add no consumer or API edge.
+Sol's RSR/CISF/CTPT designs were never implemented.
+Luna's substituted F1/F2/F3 families lose on all 432 genuine JSON mechanism rows; its 432 CSS rows time a handwritten same-body reader that reaches none of those mechanisms.
+P4 is `REJECT/FOLD`.
+Root A1 intake `709dcac8…` dispatches exactly one isolated Luna `P5-EUW` preflight at task `019fb16a-09d7-7d80-ae5f-3d894e25855d`.
+It is the only bounded continuation and begins with a fatal public raw-parser ABI/taxonomy assay.
+Owner source is held until the packet is sealed and freshly Sol-adjudicated.
+Full CSS, formation Clean A/B, candidate packing, release, Value rebind, ABI freeze and BBNF remain blocked.

 P2-L at `5822ae2` adds no consumer or API edge.
 Its 51 equal products place success at 0.0718–1.3079×; callback-loop, ASCII-table and public